Alvarado v. Round Table, Santa Clara Superior Court, 18-CV-332752 -a complaint for sexual harassment in employment.

 Walls v.
 Concord Honda, Contra Costa Superior Court No MSC18-01432, a claim alleging sexual assault by a sales representative

-*This list does not reflect our entire caseload, as many of our class actions and other cases are so confidential as to prevent them being listed here.
+*This list does not reflect our entire caseload, as confidentiality may prevent them from being listed publicly.

 RESOLVED CASES – CONFIDENTIAL SETTLEMENTS*